decentraland/quests-designer/README.md

-# base-ts-project
+# Quests Designer

-Use this project as template for TypeScript libraries
+Component to design Quest for Decentraland.